Constraining gravitational wave amplitude birefringence and Chern-Simons gravity with GWTC-2: GWTC-2 constraints on amplitude birefringence

 The first two Advanced LIGO and Virgo observing runs, O1 and O2, contain 10 significant BBH detections, three of which have an inclination constraint sufficient to confidently identify the handedness of the wave, with each preferring a left-handed polarization (i.e.\ come from a binary orbiting in a left-handed sense with respect to the line-of-sight).
 The O3a observing run, meanwhile, contains approximately 37 candidate BBH detections, four of which provide a sufficient inclination constraint, with one left-handed polarization event, and three right-handed polarization events.
 While this results in a total of seven \emph{confident} inclination angle measurements, we will consider all of the $\cos \io$ distributions in our analysis, incorporating even weak preferences for left or right handed orbits from each one into our analysis.

 Note that in the presence of strong amplitude birefringence, we would expect to observe such events with only one inclination angle preference.
 Thus, GWTC-2 rules out the possibility of \textit{purely} right or left-handed gravitational events.
-Due to their relative proximities and the correspondingly weak expected opacity constraints, we simplify our analysis by excluding the binary neutron star events.
-Thus, we exclude GW170817 and GW190425, as well ad the neutron star - black hole candidate GW190426\_152155.
+Due to their relative proximities and the thus correspondingly weak expected opacity constraints, we simplify our analysis by excluding the binary neutron star events.
+Thus, we exclude GW170817 and GW190425, as well as the neutron star - black hole candidate GW190426\_152155.
 Note that we do include GW190814, which provides a strong inclination constraint, but does have an (uncategorized) component mass of $2.59 M_\odot$~\cite{Abbott:2020niy}.

+As discussed in Sec.~\ref{sec:additional_considerations}, we have assumed that $\io$ is constant, assuming that the GW events do not include precession of the orbital place.
+We can verify this assumption by considering the evidence of precession reported in GWTC-2 for the informative events highlighted in Fig.~\ref{fig:CosIotaPosterior}.
+Of these events, only GW190412~\cite{LIGOScientific:2020stg} confidently contains a non-zero spin component that is normal to the orbital angular momentum (cf. Fig. 11 in~\cite{Abbott:2020niy}).
+However, any precession in this system is ``marginal" (cf. Fig. 6 of~\cite{LIGOScientific:2020stg}), and hence we do not discard it from our sample.

-Using these measures of $\cos \io$, we then compute a distribution on $\Delta$ from these observations using Eq.~\eqref{eq:DeltaDef} and applying a flat prior on $-1 < \Delta < 1$, which we show in Fig.~\ref{fig:p-delta}.
+Using these measures of $\cos \io$, we then compute a distribution on $\Delta$ from these observations using Eq.~\eqref{eq:DeltaProduct}, which we show in Fig.~\ref{fig:p-delta}.
+Note that to compute a posterior, $p(\Delta \mid d)$, from this likelihood, $p(d \mid \Delta)$, we must introduce a prior on $\Delta$, which we choose to be flat in $-1 < \Delta < 1$, given that we have no \textit{prior information} about $\Delta$.
 We see that the distribution on $\Delta$ from the O1-O2 observing runs disfavors face-on events, while preferring face-off events, and that the distribution on $\Delta$ from O3a disfavors face-off events, while preferring face-on events.
 Together, all of the detections are consistent with $\Delta = 0 \pm 0.4$ consistent with no amplitude birefringence.